gaballench/StratIntervals.jl/docs/src/index.md

 Genest, C. and Zidek, J. V. (1986).
 Combining probability pistributions: A critique and an annotated bibliography.
 Statistical Science, 1(1):114–135.

-Hill, T. P. (2008).
-Conflations of probability distributions.
-Transactions of the American Mathematical Society, 363:3351–3372.

 Hill, T. P. (2011).
 Conflations of probability distributions.
 Transactions of the American Mathematical Society, 363(6):3351–3372.

+Hill, T. P. and Miller, J. (2011).
+How to combine independent data sets for the same quantity.
+Chaos: An Interdisciplinary Journal of Nonlinear Science, 21(3):033102.